-The Careers Adviser is based in school in the EWB office and can provide individual guidance to help students plan their career pathway.
+The Careers Adviser is based in school and can provide individual guidance to help students plan their career pathway.
 Personal appointments are available to all Key Stage 4 students.
 Parents and carers can request to attend these appointments.
-Drop in sessions are available to students with our Careers Adviser during lunchbreak and after school on Tuesdays and Wednesdays.
+Additional drop in sessions are also available to students with our Careers Adviser during lunch break.
+Students in Years 10 and 11 will continue to access the online Careers Platform Unifrog.
+This platform is used to provide students with resources and information to help with next step decisions.